Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Step 4: Skip Sugar Alcohols

-Be sure your protein powder is unsweetened, or sweetened only with high-intensity sweeteners such as sucralose, acesulfame potassium or stevia instead of sugar alcohols.
+Be sure your protein powder is unsweetened or sweetened only with high-intensity sweeteners such as sucralose, acesulfame potassium or stevia instead of sugar alcohols.

 Step 5: Avoid Additives

-Beyond sweeteners, if your whey protein powder is still causing issues, steer clear of any additives such as acacia gum, carrageenan, soy or sunflower lecithin, xanthan gum, etc. This will let you know if it’s actually an additive that is causing the problem.
+Beyond sweeteners, if your whey protein powder is still causing issues, steer clear of any additives such as acacia gum, carrageenan, soy or sunflower lecithin, xanthan gum, etc. This will let you know if it’s an additive that is causing the problem.

 Step 6: Try Plant-Based Protein Powder